 In an effort to help Karibu Loo Ltd (the for-profit company created by Friends of Ngong Road to provide employment for our graduates and create a revenue source to support our mission) gain more visibility and boost traffic to our refreshed website, we have been running two digital marketing campaigns.
 The website refresh and ad campaigns are executed by members and graduates of the TechMates training program on our campus in Nairobi.

 Google Ads are the cornerstone of our marketing

-Year-to-date we have received over one million impressions, over nineteen thousand clicks, and 282 conversions (conversions are artificially depressed because customers are able to call us directly without being measured by Google).
+Year-to-date, we have received over one million impressions, garnered over nineteen thousand clicks, and achieved 282 conversions (conversions are artificially depressed because customers are able to call us directly without being measured by Google).
 Using these metrics, the Google Ads program is Karibu Loo’s most successful digital marketing campaign.